venkataravuri/ai-ml-notes/docs/interview-notes/interview-notes.md

 The k in k-nearest neighbors.
 The C and sigma hyperparameters for support vector machines.

+    Number of Layers: The number of layers in the neural network.
+This includes the input layer, hidden layers, and the output layer1.
+    Number of Nodes/Neurons: The number of nodes or neurons in each layer1.
+    Learning Rate: This controls how much to change the model in response to the estimated error each time the model weights are updated1.
+    Batch Size: The number of training examples utilized in one iteration1.
+    Number of Iterations: The number of epochs or the number of times the learning algorithm will work through the entire training dataset2.
+    Activation Function: The function used to transform the input signal into an output signal1.
+    Loss Function: The method of evaluating how well specific algorithm models the given data1.
+    Optimizer: The method used to adjust the attributes of the neural network such as weights and learning rate in order to reduce the losses1.
+    Dropout Rate: The proportion of neurons which are randomly selected to be ignored during training2.
+    Regularization Parameters: These parameters help to avoid overfitting2.
+    Momentum: This is a method that helps accelerate gradients vectors in the right directions, thus leading to faster converging2.
+    Weight Initialization Methods: The method or strategy used to set the initial random weights of neural networks2.

+These hyperparameters play a crucial role in the performance of a neural network and they are usually tuned to optimize the performance1.

+weight initialization methods used in neural networks.
+Here are some of the most common ones:

+    Zero Initialization: As the name suggests, all the weights are assigned zero as the initial value.
+This kind of initialization is highly ineffective as neurons learn the same feature during each iteration1.

+    Random Initialization: This assigns random values except for zeros as weights to neuron paths.
+However, assigning values randomly to the weights, problems such as Overfitting, Vanishing Gradient Problem, Exploding Gradient Problem might occur1.
+Random Initialization can be of two kinds:
+        Random Normal: The weights are initialized from values in a normal distribution1.
+        Random Uniform: The weights are initialized from values in a uniform distribution1.

+    Xavier/Glorot Initialization: This method initializes weights with a distribution based on the number of input and output neurons, providing a good starting point when the activation function is Sigmoid or Tanh2.

+    He Initialization: Similar to Xavier initialization, but it’s designed for layers with ReLU activation.
+It draws samples from a truncated normal distribution centered on 0 with sqrt(2/n) as the standard deviation, where n is the number of input units2.

+These methods help in starting the training process from a point that’s not too far off from the optimal solution, speeding up convergence, and improving the final performance of the network12.

 ### Model Parameter Vs. Model Hyperparameter

 A model parameter is a configuration variable that is internal to the model and whose values are learned from training data.